dantonik/knowledge-hub/docs/Data/data-roles/business-intelligence/overview.md

 # Overview
+BI is a technology-driven process for analyzing data and delivering actionable information.

 ## Business Intelligence Engineer
 A BIE plays a crucial role in helping organizations make informed decisions by collecting, processing, and analyzing business data.